nathanrosspowell/presentations/src/markdown/beginner_guides/programmer_talk.md

 # Functions
 While variables are data, functions are groups of command.
 A function is a programming convention of grouping together and naming a set of commands, which you can then use multiple times.
- Here is a trivial function, that does something which you dont want to type multiple times.
+ Here is a trivial function, that does something which you don't want to type multiple times.

 ```cpp
 int Money()